fastoch/Linux/Ansible.md

 ## About Ansible-Pull

 **Ansible** runs on an Ansible **server** which uses SSH to connect to all of your computers and configure them (the config is **pushed**).
-**Ansible-Pull** does the inverse.
-It runs on the **computer** you want to configure and pulls the config from the server to the computer.
+**Ansible-Pull** does the opposite.
+It runs on the **computer** you want to configure and **pulls** the config from the server.

-Ansible-pull will download the changes from a **Git** repository, and will then run everything in that repo against itself.
+Ansible-pull will download the changes from a **Git** repository which must contain a special file named `local.yml`.
 Here's an example of a typical ansible-pull command: `ansible-pull -U https://github.com/fastoch/Ansible/mydesktopconfig.git`

 >[!important]
->The Git repo doesn't have to be hosted on Github.
-It can be hosted on a private Git server, in which case the URL will probably start with http instead of https.
+>The Git repo doesn't have to be hosted on Github, it can be hosted on a local Git server, in which case the URL will probably start
+>with http instead of https.

-The Git repo has to be structured a very specific way.
-We'll get into how to create such a repo and how to populate it with actual configs.
+**The Git repo has to be structured in a very specific way**.
+We'll get into how to create such a repo and how to populate it with actual configs that will get pulled by your endpoints.

 More details:
 - https://www.youtube.com/watch?v=sn1HQq_GFNE